PBCAR/Visualizations/README.md

 ## Rain Cloud Plots

+Rain cloud plots are cited as a transparent approach to data visualization.
+To learn more about the original creators of this technique, see:

+      Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 2; peer review: 2 approved].
+Wellcome Open Res 2021, 4:63 (https://doi.org/10.12688/wellcomeopenres.15191.2)

-The rain cloud plot script contains instructions for user input, and gives suggestions for changes that can be made to tweak the visualization.
+The rain cloud plot script in this repository contains instructions for user input, and gives suggestions for changes that can be made to tweak the visualization.

 ![image](https://github.com/PBCAR/Visualizations/blob/main/Examples/raincloud.png)